 Types of Cerebral Palsy & Symptoms

-There are two terms you will need to be aware of to understand the symptoms: Hypotonia results in low muscle tone, meaning that there is a lack of strength and firmness; Hypertonia refers to high muscle tone, which causes rigidity and spasmodic movement.
+There are two terms you will need to be aware of to understand the symptoms: Hypotonia refers to low muscle tone, meaning that there is a lack of strength and firmness; Hypertonia refers to high muscle tone, which causes rigidity and spasmodic movement.